 Spring is coming and I have some very good news for you all.
-I’m partnering with GPSmyCity in searching for the best destinations to visit.
+I’m partnering with GPSmyCity and we will be giving away 20 FREE promotional codes for a GPS Self-Guided walks app!
 So, have you planned your next trip yet?
-Let me inspire you with some ideas about where to go in Europe in 2018.
+Let me inspire you with some ideas where to go in 2024.

 Why?
 Amsterdam is always a good idea.
 You can take a walk through the city and see the beautiful Dutch canal houses and the picturesque canals.
 You can also visit some world-famous museums like Van Gogh Museum and Madame Tussauds.

 When?
-The best time to visit Amsterdam is in Spring.
-Every year, half a million tulips are spread all over the city during the Tulip festival.
+The best time to visit Amsterdam is in spring.
+Every year half a million tulips are spread all over the city.

 When?
 The late spring and the summer are just perfect for city walks or to sit outside and enjoy your ice-cold Belgian beer.